meganbontrager/clarkia-reproductive-assurance/README.md

 Data and code associated with:

-Geographic and climatic drivers of reproductive assurance in _Clarkia pulchella_
+Geographic variation in reproductive assurance of _Clarkia pulchella_

 Megan Bontrager, Christopher D. Muir, and Amy L. Angert